cloud8421/elm.mk/README.md

 - `styles/main.scss` is the stylesheet main file.
 - `index.html` gets copied the way it is into `build`

-It may also be worth checking out the documentation for the software used in this boilerplate (like Devd), as they provide functionality that it's not covered here.
+It may also be worth checking out the documentation for the software used in this boilerplate (like Devd or Modd), as they provide functionality that it's not covered here.

 ## FAQs/Comments